EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 Signing a transaction with a private key authorizes the blockchain to execute a transaction for the specified account.
 [Cleos](../../../glossary/index#cleos) commands will automatically look for the required private key in the `keosd` wallet.

 ## About Permissions and Authorities
+b
 Account authorization is controlled by public-private key pairs.
-Signing a transaction with a [private key] provides the blockchain with the data used to validate the transaction.
+Signing a transaction with a private key provides the blockchain with the data used to validate the transaction.
 If an account permission has the authority and is signed correctly then a smart contract action can be executed.

 `Cleos` commands use the `-p` command switch to specify the account and permission to use for signing a transaction. `Cleos` will look in `keosd` for the private key which corresponds to the specified account and permission.